Nish1303/Visual-Programming-Group-Number-2/FocusTrack_CodeScaffold/README.md

 FocusTrack starts tracking immediately and minimises to the system tray when you close the main window — use the tray icon's context menu to reopen it or exit fully.

-## Team / Contributions

-See the Requirements Document (Section 3, Team Task Breakdown) for the per-member branch and feature ownership, and the final project report for individual contribution summaries.

-## AI assistance disclosure

-Initial architecture, entity/service scaffolding, and the UML diagrams in the Requirements Document were produced with AI assistance (Claude, Anthropic) as a design and learning aid, per the module's academic integrity policy (CQA/A/P/03).
-All feature implementation, testing, debugging, and integration were completed and committed individually by team members.